 Generally speaking, not a bright future, at least from this aspect and at this moment.
 European Commission proposed full suspension of the EU’s Visa Facilitation Agreement with Russia.
 Back in the days, 2007 when it was enacted, this agreement represented the legal act for Russian citizens coming to EU countries to obtain a visa more easily.
 By easier, the EU implies cheaper and faster procedures, without the necessity to submit all documents that some other citizens must submit.

 However, as the situation in the world becomes more and more severe, Russian citizens could face even harder procedures to enter countries of the European Union, not to mention apply for a temporary residence permit.
-Some of the EU member-states already banned Russian citizens, as a tourist, to enter their territory.
+Some of the EU member-states already banned Russian citizens, as a tourist, from entering their territory.

 For example, if Ivan Ivanov, a Russian citizen, previously obtained a Schengen visa in Estonia, and now wants to travel to Estonia, his Schengen visa is no longer valid, and he is banned from the country.
 Even if he would like to request a new Schengen visa, that also wouldn’t be possible, since Estonia stopped issuing Schengen visas to Russian citizens.
 A similar situation can be seen in Latvia, Lithuania, Denmark, Finland, Poland, the Czech Republic, etc. Latvia is even considering prohibiting Russian citizens on approved temporary residence permits in Latvia, to renew them.